AveryGong515/Pet-Health-Tracker/README.md

 **Optional Nice-to-have Stories**
+- [ ] User can login/sign up/log out
+- [ ] User can upload a profile picture
 - [ ] User can visualize symptom changes over selected period of time through data visualization graphs and plots
 - [ ] User can upload medical records of pet